sysolab/plantomio_fw/README.md

 The WaterBee system consists of two main components:

-1. **ESP32C6 Firmware** - Runs on the WaterBee hardware device, controlling sensors and irrigation systems
+1. **WaterBee Firmware** - Runs on the WaterBee hardware device, controlling sensors and irrigation systems
 2. **Android Application** - Allows users to control and monitor their WaterBee devices

 This repository provides the tools to install and manage both components.